-As a renewal account executive I work alongside the lawyers we’ve had the pleasure of providing malpractice insurance coverage to for a year or more.
-Although my time with each client can be brief and the renewal process varies from client to client, there is one question which comes up time and time again, “Will my insurance premium increase every year?”
+As a renewal account executive, I work alongside the lawyers we’ve had the pleasure of providing malpractice insurance coverage to for a year or more.
+Although my time with each client can be brief and the renewal process varies from client to client, there is one question that comes up time and time again, “Will my insurance premium increase every year?”

 One common misconception is the idea that insurance companies offer a “teaser rate” or “introductory rate” to get customers in the door.
 While I can’t speak for all insurance carriers, at Protexure, that is not a practice we engage in.

 Premium increases do occur but those increases are due to three main reasons:

 Let’s take a look at each of these so you can best control the cost of your legal malpractice insurance.